scoconno/scoconno.github.io/metaphysics/parmenides/notes2.md

 > There is ... only mixture, and separation of what is mixed, and nature [or, birth, phusis] is the name given to them by humans.
 (B8)

 So, Empedocles accepts that it appears to us that babies are born and tress die.
 But, he claims that what *really* happens in these cases is that various elements are coming together and separating.
-These elements are changing in their features, but none of these changes count as a coming from what does not exist:
+These elements are changing in their features, but none of these changes count as a generation or destruction:

 > For from these [sc. the elements] come all things that were and are and will be in the future.
 Trees have sprouted and men and women, and beasts and birds and fishes nurtured in water, and long-lived gods highest in honors. **For there are just these things [i.e., the elements], and running through one another they come to have different appearances,** for mixture changes them.
 (B21)

 ## The Atomists

-> All thinkers agree in making the opposites principles, both those who describe the All as one and unmoved, for even Parmenides treats hot and cold as principles under the names fire and earth, and those too who use the rare and the dense.
-The same is true of Democritus also, with his plenum and the void, both of which exists, he says, the one as what is, the other as what is not (Aristotle *Physics*, 188a19–23).
+The atomists are another group of philosophers who responded to Parmenides.
+Unlike Empedocles, they argued that reality comprised infinite numbers of imperceptible atoms.
+These atoms vary in size and shape.
+They are indivisible and eternal; the atomists denied that such things are generated or destroyed because that would involved them coming into or out of existence.
+Reality, the atomists contended, consisted in these atoms bumping into one another and moving apart in space.
+The result of this behavior is the appearance of various entities being generated and destroyed, e.g., it appears that cats are born and trees rot.
+But, there aren't really any cats and trees.
+There just appears to be so.
+One of the most interesting features of the atomists' account is how they respond to Parmenides' argument that there is no empty space.

 + P1.
-Emmpty space is not
+Empty space is not
 + P2.
 We cannot think about what does not exist.
 + C. Empty space is unthinkable.

+The atomists respond that P1 should not be construed as the claim that empty space does not exist.
+Aristotle presents their view as follows:

+> All thinkers agree in making the opposites principles, both those who describe the All as one and unmoved, for even Parmenides treats hot and cold as principles under the names fire and earth, and those too who use the rare and the dense.
+The same is true of Democritus also, with his plenum and the void, both of which exists, he says, the one as what is, the other as what is not (Aristotle *Physics*, 188a19–23).

-The atomists claim there are two ways to read the first premise:
+So, the atomists claim there are two ways to read the first premise:

 + Empty space does not exist.
 + Empty space is not full.

-Parmenides' argument works on the former reading but not the latter reading of the premise: the fact that empty space is not full does not entail that empty space does not exist.
+Parmenides' argument works on the former reading of the premise, but it does not work on the latter reading of the premise: the fact that empty space is not full does not entail that empty space does not exist.

 ## Aristotle

-Aristotle was not willing to deny even the existence of generation and destruction; he thought it more likely that Parmenides had erred than that our believes in such change were false.
-He did, though, respect Parmenides, and he thought responding appropriately required properly characterizing the most basic structure of change, on the one hand, and clearly describing the proper subjects of generation and destruction on the other.
+Aristotle was not willing to deny even the existence of generation and destruction; he thought it more likely that Parmenides had erred than that our beliefs in such change were false.
+But he respected Parmenides, and he thought responding appropriately required properly characterizing the most basic structure of change, on the one hand, and clearly describing the proper subjects of generation and destruction on the other.
 We will focus on his account of change first.

 **Claim 1: all change occurs between opposites**